Understanding In-Context Learning on Structured Manifolds: Bridging Attention to Kernel Methods: Introduction

-Our theoretical contribution can be summarized as follows.
-Let $\cM$ be a $d$-dimensional compact Riemannian manifold in $\RR^D$.
+Based on this key insight, our theoretical contribution for the generalization error of the transformer-based ICL can be summarized as follows: Let $\cM$ be a $d$-dimensional compact Riemannian manifold in $\RR^D$.
 We consider the ICL of $\alpha$-H\"older ($0<\alpha\le 1$) functions on $\cM$ given a prompt of length $n$.
 During training, one observes the regression of $\Gamma$ functions/tasks, where each function/task is provided on a prompt of length $n$.
 At inference time, a prompt of length $n$ is given for a new $\alpha$-H\"older function on $\cM$, and the goal is to predict the function value at a new input.
 Under this setting, we prove that the squared generalization error of transformer-based ICL is upper bounded by

-where $C_1$ hides the dependency on $\log(n)$ and some absolute constants.
+with constants $C_1,C_2$.
 A formal statement of our result can be found in Theorem \ref{Thm}.
 Our result sheds light on theoretical understandings of transformer-based ICL in the following aspects:

-$\bullet$ \textbf{Scaling Law of Transformers as Algorithm Learners.} The first error term in \eqref{eq:intro} characterizes the scaling law of transformers as in-context algorithm learners.
-When a transformer is trained on $\Gamma$ regression tasks, it can learn a kernel regression algorithm and generalize to a new task, with the generalization error given by the first term in \eqref{eq:intro}.
+$\bullet$ \textbf{Scaling Law of Transformers as Algorithm Learners.} The first error term in \eqref{eq:intro} characterizes the scaling law of transformers as in-context kernel algorithm learners.
+When a transformer is trained on $\Gamma$ regression tasks, it can learn a kernal regression algorithm and generalize to a new task, with the generalization error given in the first term in \eqref{eq:intro}.

 $\bullet$ \textbf{Minimax Regression Error with a Prompt of Length $n$.} The second error term in \eqref{eq:intro} indicates the scaling law of transformers to make predictions based on a Prompt of Length $n$.
-It matches the lower bound of $n^{-\frac{2\alpha}{2\alpha+d}}$ \citep{gyorfi2006distribution} for the regression of H\"older functions up to a logarithmic factor, thereby demonstrating transformers can achieve near-optimal performance if $\Gamma$ is large.
-Specifically, if $\Gamma \gtrsim n^{\frac{4\alpha}{2\alpha+d}+\delta}n^2D^6\log(nD)$ for some $\delta>0$, then the second error term in \eqref{eq:intro} dominates the first term, and the total error in \eqref{eq:intro} matches the lower bound up to a factor of $\log^2 n$.
+It matches the lower bound of $n^{-\frac{2\alpha}{2\alpha+d}}$ \citep{gyorfi2006distribution} for the regression of H\"older functions up to a $\log$ factor , and thereby demonstrating that transformers can achieve near-optimal performance if $\Gamma$ is large.
+Specifically, if $\Gamma \gtrsim n^{\frac{4\alpha}{2\alpha+d}+\delta}n^2D^6\log(nD)$ for some $\delta>0$, then the second error term in \eqref{eq:intro} dominates the first term.

 $\bullet$ \textbf{Dependence on the Intrinsic Dimension.} By leveraging low-dimensional geometric structures of data, the error in \eqref{eq:intro} has an exponential dependence on $d$ rather than the ambient dimension $D$.
 This improvement offers foundational insight into the role of geometry in ICL.